 - How can they massage the muscle(s) correctly?
 Which direction?
 How much pressure?
 For how long?

 - What massage techniques best suit the target area(s)?

 - Will you teach deep tissue massage or how to give a back massage or basic massage techniques?

 - What products can aid results?
-CBD massage oil containing aromatherapy botanicals and active analgesics for pain-relief can enhance any massage experience, even those performed at home.
-Consider carrying topical pain-relievers or massage oils from the CBD CLINIC™ Massage Therapy Series in your practice.
-Or, sell products online with the CBD CLINIC Share Program, which allows you to sell CBD CLINIC products to your patients online while receiving 50% of the profits.
+Our massage oil containing aromatherapy botanicals and active analgesics such as menthol and camphor for temporary pain-relief can enhance any massage experience, even those performed at home.
+Consider carrying topical temporary pain-relievers or massage oils from the CBD CLINIC™ Massage Therapy Series in your practice.
+Or, sell products online with the CBD CLINIC™ Share Program, which allows you to sell CBD CLINIC™ products to your patients online while receiving 50% of the profits.